Microflow/Kalki-Reddit/Customizing-Kalki.md

 ## Customizing Kalki.

 As you can see, it's fairly easy to customize Kalki.
 A little knowledge of HTML and CSS helps, but isn't essential.
-You can learn enough to customize the front end to your liking quickly.
+You can learn enough HTML to customize the front end quickly.

 Look at this example: